1980-2008: Chronology of govt packages for industrial revival, loan write-off

 The Commission report is in essence a testimony to the success of the scheme introduced through SBP BPD 29 of 2002 that it has endorsed the action in 99.50 % of the cases and only selected about 222 cases for review/ verification and may be further action through a legal process.

-(The writer is the former Chairman, Export Promotion Bureau, Government of Pakistan. [email protected])
+The writer is former Chairman, Export Promotion Bureau, Government of Pakistan. [email protected]

 Every economy undergoes various ups and downs and business cycles caused by many internal and external factors affecting businesses in general and some in particular.
 Pakistan in its history of 71 years has seen many such upheavals starting with Korean War and subsequent devaluation.
 There was another major shock resulting of dismemberment of Pakistan in 1971 affecting the businesses owned by West Pakistan Businessmen and those from West Pakistan for whom East Pakistan was a captive market.
 Immediately thereafter in December 1971, there was Nationalization of ten basic Industries including shipping, heavy chemicals, iron and steel, oil refineries, heavy engineering, heavy electrical, petrochemicals, cement and electric utilities.
 Again on January 1974, government announced nationalization of Banks and Insurance companies.
 Once again on July 1, 1976 government announced the nationalization of cotton ginning, rice husking and flourmills.
 Besides the foregoing the reforms in health sector introduced generic formula system abolishing branded drugs production, nationalization of schools and colleges including higher education engineering colleges e.g., Dawood College for Engineering, Karachi.
 This period also witnessed abolishing the multiple exchange rate system, which provided for varying rates of Bonus Vouchers freely tradable at the stock markets for the importers to meet their requirements and from official rate of exchange of Rs.4.75 per US Dollar to Rs.11.00 per US Dollar.
 The above brought about a sea change in overall business climate and morale and almost ruined many businesses and businessmen without any recourse.